 U.S. Government support for cultural patrimony resonates powerfully with Peruvians of all social classes and strengthens our bilateral relations with Peru.
-Protection of Peru’s cultural heritage is a unifying cause that helps bridge class and ethnic divisions and stimulates economic activity through enhancing tourism.
+Protection of Peru’s cultural heritage is a unifying cause that helps bridge class and ethnic divisions.
 According to a poll, Peruvians take great pride in their past and rate their cultural patrimony (meaning pre-Columbian archaeological sites and, to a lesser degree, colonial art and architecture) as the second most representative attribute of their culture after Peruvian cuisine.

 All U.S. Government activities that help conserve Peru’s cultural heritage fall under the Memorandum of Understanding (MOU) for Cultural Property Protection signed between the governments of Peru and the United States in 1997.
 The United States have renewed the MOU every five years and it is currently valid through 2022.